 |Title||Fully funded PhD Studentship in Long-Term Autonomy and Human-Robot Interaction for Mobile Robots in Intra-Logistics|

 A PhD position is available at the Lincoln Centre for Autonomous Systems Research (L-CAS) at the University of Lincoln UK.
 The position is fully funded for 3 years, including a student bursary, tuition fees, and participation in international conferences and meetings.
-Please note: this studentship is available to UK/EU candidates only; at present we are not able to offer any studentships to international candidates.

 The successful candidate will be employed as part of a European-funded collaborative project “ILIAD – Intra-Logistics with Integrated Automatic Deployment: safe and scalable fleets in shared spaces”, involving four academic institutes and five industrial partners across four European countries.
 The ILIAD project is driven by the application needs of fleets of robots that operate in intralogistics applications with a high demand on flexibility in environments shared with humans.
 In particular, the project aims to enable automatic deployment of a fleet of autonomous forklift trucks, which will continuously optimise its performance over time by learning from collected data.
 The University of Lincoln’s contributions to the project will include ensuring long-term operation of the ILIAD system, maintaining its environment representations over time while learning and predicting activity patterns of human co-workers; developing qualitative models for human-robot spatial interaction; systems architecture development and systems integration; and managing experimental work at test facilities, including the University’s National Centre for Food Manufacturing.